neillytan/NLP-Project/README.md

 5. Once you have opened the notebook or html page, replace the input variable (`sample_txt.txt`) with your own text file.
 Then, you can specify some options for you output text in code under the header, `Decoder Options`.
 Here, you can specify different output lengths for your NLP generated poem, for example.

 ## Directory Summary
-The directory has folders for docs and NLP (which includes our source code).
+The directory has folders for NLP, docs, examples, and tests. **NLP** contains our data and source code (including the decoder, genator, and training modules). **Docs** includes documents such as specifications and presentations. **Examples** includes our demos, and **Tests** includes files for our test cases.

 ## Directory Structure
 ```